🍸 Complete Guide to Italian Aperitivo Culture

 Rec 23

-Stylish cocktail bar in Prati with expertly crafted drinks and elegant aperitivo offerings.
+A trendy cocktail bar in central Rome, known for expertly crafted drinks and an elegant aperitivo experience.
+Ideal for a sophisticated evening.

 - Piazza Rondanini, 23 - Centro